whispir/openapi/docs/Getting started/Whispir-API-Postman-Collection.md

 The Whispir environment includes the following values:

-Column A | Column B |
+Environment variable | content |
 ---------|----------
  base-url	 | The regional variant of the Whispir api (api.au.whispir.com; api.us.whispir.com; api.ap1.whispir.com; api.it.whispir.com; api.edu.whispir.com)
  x-api-key	 | Supplied by Whispir
- Whispir-username	 | Supplied by Whispir Whispir-password	| Supplied by Whispir test-sms	| Any valid mobile, cell, long code or short code test-email	| An email address to send test content workspace-name	| The name of a Whispir Workspace to use callback-url	| [optional] A callback endpoint
+ Whispir-username	 | Supplied by Whispir Whispir-password	| Supplied by Whispir test-sms	| Any valid mobile number, cell phone number, long code or short code test-email	| An email address to send test content workspace-name	| The name of a Whispir Workspace to use callback-url	| [optional] A callback endpoint